brainboxdotcc/DPP/docpages/02_build.md

 # Building on Linux

-\note You might not need to build a copy of the library for Linux - precompiled deb files for 64 bit and 32 bit Debian and Ubuntu are provided in the github version releases.
-Unless you are on a different Linux distribution which cannot install deb files, or wish to submit fixes and enhancements to the library itself you may have an easier time installing the precompiled version instead.
+\note You might not need to build a copy of the library for Linux - precompiled deb files for 64 bit and 32 bit Debian and Ubuntu are provided in the GitHub version releases.
+Unless you are on a different Linux distribution which does not support the installation of deb files, or wish to submit fixes and enhancements to the library itself you should have an easier time installing the precompiled version instead.

 ## 1. Build Source Code